Pinkyvicky/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes owner of a file a script that creates an empty file a script that adds execute permission to the owner of the file
+a script that changes owner of a file a script that creates an empty file a script that adds execute permission to the owner of the file a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file